iddey/mplusfonts/examples/rp2040/README.md

 ## Examples

 Binaries are uploaded via USB in bootloader mode.
+Usage:
-Usage: `cargo run --bin <example>`
+`cargo run --bin <example> --features rp2040`

 - `mini-mono` - An example that uses a `BinaryColor` bitmap font for a `BinaryColor` OLED display.
   - `common` - A library crate that contains the bitmap font definition used: `BITMAP_FONT_1`; this avoids having to do `mplus!` macro expansion with incremental builds of the example application crate.

+The `rp2040` feature is required for all binaries in this crate, it enables the `rp2040` feature of the `embassy-rp` crate; this enables additional crate features for when multiple processor cores are available.

 ## Minimum supported Rust version